ambr3/-Ambr3Calendar/README.md

 - Works offline thanks to the service worker — cached assets are served when there's no connection.
 - Fullscreen/standalone mode with safe-area support for notched phones.

-## Changelog

-### 0.2.0 Beta — 2026-08-13

-#### New views & navigation
-- Added **Week** and **Year** views alongside Month (toolbar switch).
-- Week view is a full time-grid with 24h slots, draggable events and a clickable day header.
-- Year view shows all 12 months at a glance; tapping a month or day jumps into it.
-- Added **quick jump** popover — tap the month/year title to navigate to any month.
-- Navigation (prev/next/today) now works per-view and respects the week-start setting.
-- Added swipe gestures (left/right) to change period on touch devices.

-#### Events
-- Events can now have an **end date** (multi-day spanning events) and a **reminder** (browser notification offset).
-- Multi-day events are shown on every day they cover and are reflected when searching/exporting.
-- **Drag & drop** events between days in Month and Week views.
-- Editing a recurring occurrence now edits the original event entry.

-#### Search & settings
-- Added **search** overlay — finds events (and holidays) by title or description.
-- Added **Settings** modal: week start (Sun/Mon), language, notifications, and data tools.
-- Export/import now supports **JSON backup** and **standard iCal (.ics)**, including recurrence rules.

-#### UI / mobile
 - Each date now sits in its own square box with a visible border; the calendar card auto-sizes to fit.
 - Bigger fonts, larger touch targets, and bigger toolbar/action buttons for mobile use.
 - Settings hint now warns that clearing the browser cache/site data deletes local events.

-#### PWA & privacy hardening
-- Manifest upgraded for installability (id, scope, maskable icons, display override).
-- Service worker rewritten: offline fallback to cached shell, query-string-insensitive caching, secure-context registration, cache version bump.
-- CSP hardened (explicit `worker-src`/`manifest-src`; `frame-ancestors 'none'` is declared in the meta policy but note it only takes effect when served as an HTTP header — see the `.htaccess`), `no-referrer`, and a Permissions-Policy disabling camera, mic, geolocation, payment, clipboard and sensors.
-- Removed cache headers that conflicted with offline caching.

-#### Fixes
-- Fixed a startup crash from a missing notifications button.
-- Search results layout fixed to match the app's styling.
-- Week/Year view markup aligned with the stylesheet.

----

 ## License